Cardinal tetra: In the aquarium trade

 An entire industry is in place in Barcelos on the banks of Brazil's Rio Negro in which the local population catches fish for the aquarium trade.
 The cardinal fishery here is highly valued by the local people who act as stewards for the environment.
 The local people may not become involved in potentially environmentally damaging activities, such as deforestation, because they can make a sustainable living from the fishery.

 Between the years of 2006 to 2015, over 92,000,000 cardinal tetras were exported from the state of Amazonas, accounting for 64.57% of all ornamental fish exports from the state during this time.
+Another estimate suggests 20 million cardinal tetras are caught each year, and that even twice that would be easily sustainable.
+This is partly because there are so many of these fish in the wild, and because many uncaught wild fish die during the dry season.